git-dhruv/Bayesian-informed-6D-Pose-estimation/src/DrawingBoard.md

 ### Data Augmentations
 Depths are normalized, images are normalized.
 These are non trivial here, and needs to be handled carefully in the dataset.
 For a unit testing scenario, a custom test pipeline needs to be created with openGL rendering before starting to train.

+## Left off
+Wait for the author to clarify on Frames in dataloader.
+Next steps are data augmentation tests, and inference replication of the pretrained model.